pwujczyk/ProductivityTools.Articles/2020.03.15 - Grow carrots in Development team/Readme.md

 - How autocomplete should look like?
 - And others…

-When all questions will be answered and visualization of the screens will be prepared, "developers" can start working.
+When all questions will be answered and visualization of the screens will be prepared, 'developers' can start working.
 It means that the development team takes functional specification, graphics, and split feature into small tasks which can be distributed across team members.

 Developers is a very general term.
 Usually, development teams consist of: